-Like our Typhoon Lagoon Guide, for those who have never been to Blizzard Beach and are apprehensive about spending a vacation day there, this should eliminate some of the mystery, and give you an idea of whether the Disney water parks are right for you.
+Like our Typhoon Lagoon Planning Guide, for those who have never been to Blizzard Beach and are apprehensive about spending a vacation day there, this should eliminate some of the mystery, and give you an idea of whether the Walt Disney World water parks are right for you.

 FAQ & Tips

 Here are tips to get the most out of a trip to Blizzard Beach, presented in FAQ form.

 What’s the cost, and is it worth it?

 A single day ticket to Blizzard Beach costs over $50.
 Considering that you’re not likely to spend a full day at Blizzard Beach, that’s a lot of money.
 Fortunately, it’s very unlikely that you’ll pay that much to visit Blizzard Beach, since (if you plan wisely) you won’t have to buy a single day ticket.